Tourisme Gaspésie - Official websiteTourisme Gaspésie - Official website

 The "Conditions Chic-Chocs"* are accessible online, by subscribing to the newsletter and via the Ski Haute-Gaspésie mobile app.

-The Avalanche Québec website also offers a wide range of educational tools, including a series of video clips and a list of Québec providers that offer training accredited by Avalanche Canada (in French only).
+The Avalanche Québec website also offers a wide range of educational tools, including a series of video clips (in French only).
+For a list of providers offering training accredited by Avalanche Canada in Québec, visit the Avalanche Canada website.

 *Note that this page is mostly available in French only; however, you can scroll down to “Bulletin d’Avalanche des Chic-Chocs” and click on the "English Version" tab to see the avalanche bulletin in English.
 You can also subscribe to an English version of the avalanche bulletin at the bottom of the page; choose "English version" from the drop-down menu and click on "Envoyer" to submit your contact information.